About Zest-it® Damar Varnish

 |Varnishes in general.

-Gum Damar dissolves naturally in Zest-it in about 2 to 3 days without any assistance, apart from the occasional stir.
+Gum Damar dissolves naturally in Zest-it Oil Paint Dilutant and Brush Cleaner in about 2 to 3 days without any assistance, apart from the occasional stir.

-You may have read that Gum Damar only dissolves in Turpentine, that use to be the case - things have moved on.
+Misinformation will tell you that Gum Damar only dissolves in Turpentine, historically that was the case - things have moved on.

 This type of varnish is also referred to as a 'spirit varnish' or 'cold cut varnish' in some written works, because heat is not used to dissolve the resin.